 Vietnamese Caramelized Pork Bowls

-- 2 tbsp brown sugar (or add more for a sweeter taste and according to your liking)
+- 2 tablespoons brown sugar, (or add more for a sweeter taste and according to your liking)

 - zest from 1 lime

-- 3 scallions (white and green part – thinly sliced)
+- 3 scallions, (white and green parts - thinly sliced)

-- Heat 1½ tbsp of oil in a large skillet over high heat.
-Add shallots and cook for about 1 minute, then add ginger and chili and cook for 1 minute.
+- Heat 1½ tablespoons of oil in a large skillet over high heat.
+Add shallots, cook for 1 minute, then add ginger and chili and cook for 1 minute.
 Add garlic and cook for about 15 seconds.
 Keep stirring.